ErwanBarbedor/PlumeScript/readme.md

 - Can now iterate directly on table: `for x in t`
 - Replace `ipairs` by `enumerate`.
 - Remove `pairs`, partially replaced by `items`.
 Iteration order is deterministic. *Unlike `pairs`, `items` does not iterate over numeric keys.*
+- If an element is the only one in its text block, it is converted to a string instead of being returned as is.

+#### Internal Changes
+- Rewrite transpiler from scratch. _The new structure is more verbose, less optimized for specific cases, but also simplier and closer to the structure of Plume code and should therefore be easier to maintain.
+Enhance mapping too._

 [Older versions](doc/changelog.md)